liorelisberg/openai-chatbot-app/CONTRIBUTING.md

 - Follow the existing code style and naming conventions
 - Write meaningful commit messages
-- Add/update tests for your changes
 - Update documentation when necessary
+- Use TypeScript for type safety when possible

 ## Project Structure